Home » Social proof » What is Social Proof and How to Use It

 Customer testimonials are one of the most effective forms of social proof.
-Each review is a confidence vote that does an exceptional job of persuading potential buyers to go for your product.
+Each testimonial is a confidence vote from satisfied customers that does an exceptional job of persuading potential buyers to go for your product.

 However, when you have a few thousand followers, new people follow you on a daily basis.
-It is due to social proof.
+When new users see that thousands of people consider your content to be worth the follow, they’ll follow suit.
+It’s due to social proof.

 Experts include anyone who has a following such as celebrities, influencers, CEOs, authors, bloggers, etc. These experts do a great job of influencing the buying decisions of hundreds of people.

 You can also try to get press mentions in a valued industry publication to reach your target audience – the industry experts.

 Yes, it does work.
 Here are some social proof statistics that speak for themselves:

 Here are some further online review statistics that’ll blow your mind.

 Yes, social proof works, and it works in all forms.
 Here is an example from Radientum that showcases what experts are saying about them:

 In online marketing, you need to have social proof on your website at crucial strategic places.
 This is because it’s most likely increase your overall website conversion rates.